 The final grade of the course will be the average of the three assignments and performance in the tutorial.
-The grading criteria are presented in a separate document, which is accessible online at bit.ly/3nKpp9w.
-For each element, a letter grade will be given (A, A/A-, A-, A-/B+, etc).
-To calculate the final grade, the grades for each element will be converted to points, averaged, and converted back to a letter grade, according to the following scale:
+The grading criteria are presented in a separate document, which is accessible online at bit.ly/3BHGIbe.
+The four components will be weighted equally.